javascript-tutorial/en.javascript.info/1-js/11-async/01-callbacks/article.md

 loadScript('/my/script.js');
 ```

-The script is executed "asynchronously", as it starts loading now, but runs later, when the function has already finished.
+The script is executed "asynchronously," as it starts loading now but runs later when the function has already finished.

 If there's any code below `loadScript(…)`, it doesn't wait until the script loading finishes.